Discrete geometry and isotropic surfaces: Introduction

 Many of the techniques employed here may be adapted to more general settings.
 Working with tori seems to be a key fact however: indeed, Fourier and discrete Fourier transforms are well adapted for the analysis on tori and their quadrangulations and do not seem to extend easily.
 The discrete Schauder estimates derived by Thom\'ee~\cite{Thomee68}, which are a crucial ingredient of our fixed point principle, are proved using Fourier transforms.

-Although geometric analysis is quite often a powerful tool for proving topological theorems, symplectic topologists may still expect some \emph{more flexible constructions}.
-Boldly stated, \emph{there may be a shorter proof based on more conventional techniques of symplectic topolology}, steming from some local ansatz, some jiggling lemma or in the spirit of the $h$-principle.
-Such proofs might be shorter, more elementary and, perhaps, lead to some stronger regularity results.
-These statements are difficult to disprove, especially since our attempts to deliver alternate proofs of, say Theorem~\ref{theo:maindiscr}, along these lines failed so far.
+Although geometric analysis is quite often a powerful tool for proving topological theorems, symplectic topologists may still expect more flexible constructions, like some sort of jiggling lemma.
+We have not explored thoroughly this approach, and would be more than happy to see an alternative proof of our theorems along these lines.

-One of the original motivation for this work was to get some effective constructions, even for \emph{rough} PL surfaces, that is when $N$ is quite small.
-It is unlikely that any of the \emph{flexible constructions} could shed some light on this case.
-On the contrary, one of the outcome of this paper is a new flow for quadrangular meshes (cf. \S\ref{sec:dmmf}) that provides large families of PL isotropic surfaces.
-Many questions about this finite dimensional flow remain open, and we would like to tackle them in future research.
-For instance, the completeness of the finite dimensional flow is unclear at the moment, although this is expected, based on numerical evidence.